 Got source data in Excel?
 No worries.
 Read on to find out how to create an automated system to import your data seamlessly from Excel to Google Sheets to Google Data Studio.

-The first step in this process is to get all your Excel files saved in your Google Drive.
 You could do that individually, one file at a time, but there are a few things to consider.

 An effective dashboard or accurate report needs to be fed recent, up-to-date (or live!) data.
 Manually saving Excel files to Google Sheets is not efficient or reliable.
 Your data will quickly become out-of-date, plus it’s incredibly time-consuming to have to keep repeating the process.
 If you want to use source data from Excel files to feed your Google Data Studio reports, the best solution is to set up an automated system.